 All our programmes are designed to enable you to study the Spanish language and Hispanic literatures and cultures to the highest level, while developing your communication, analytical and research skills.

 You will work closely with leading researchers whose specialisms range from contemporary Spain to Latin America, via Galicia, the Caribbean, the Atlantic and even the UK.
 In your first year, you will follow a core Spanish language programme at either beginner or advanced level, and depending on your degree course either one or two core cultural modules.

-In your second and third years, you will make an individual selection of modules.
-You can view the modules currently available for second– and final-year students on our website at www.warwick.ac.uk/hispanicmodules
+In your intermediate and final years, you will make an individual selection of modules.
+You can view the modules currently available for intermediate– and final-year students on our website at www.warwick.ac.uk/hispanicmodules

 Portuguese can only be taken at beginner level or post-GCSE level maximum.
 You will develop your linguistic skills by taking a language module in your first, second and fourth year.
 By the end of the course you will be expected to reach B2 standard (CEFR) in Portuguese (this approximates to A Level).

 Please visit the Hispanic Studies website for more information about the department.

 You will have around 12 hours of contact time per week.
 We employ a variety of teaching styles, including: lectures, often to the whole year group; seminars of about 15 students, in which the emphasis is on student participation; and written, spoken and lab-based language classes in small groups.
 You will spend the rest of your time studying independently, preparing for classes, reading the primary texts, writing essays and working on your language skills.